kimh/clojure-by-example/source/index.md

 <br>

-To check if a set is part of another set, use `subset?`.
+To check if a set is the part of another set, use `subset?`.

-## Check if a set includes other set
+## Superset?

 ```clojure
 user=>  (clojure.set/superset? #{1 2 3} #{1 2})